Discover how to clean your very dirty bedroom fast with this (fail-proof) step-by-step guide. But first…

 You should be seeing some real progress at this point so let’s start focusing on surfaces.
-A little tidying, organizing and straightening needs to be done to pull the room together.
-Think dresser surfaces, nightstands, the floors, desks, etc.
+A little tidying, organizing, and straightening need to be done to pull the room together.
+Think dresser surfaces, nightstands, floors, desks, etc.

 If stuff is kind of everywhere, make things easy on yourself by putting like with like.
 Books with books, photos with photos, hair stuff with hair…stuff.
 You get it!
 That’ll make it easy to find a home for everything.

 If you have a lot of stuff on your surfaces to the point that you’re overwhelmed and don’t know where to start, grab a basket and clear the entire surface.
 Consider the basket a temporary storage solution.
 You can put things away from the basket when you have time.